 The empirical work is based on two data sets: patent litigation data from the U.S. federal district courts, and the NBER patent dataset.
-The patent litigation dataset was compiled by Lanjouw and Schankerman (2001a, 2001b, 2004).
-This dataset matches litigated patents identified from the Lit-Alert database with information on the progress or resolution of suits from the court database organized by the Federal Judicial Centre (FJC).
+The patent litigation dataset was compiled by Lanjouw and Schankerman (2001a, 2004).
+This dataset matches litigated patents identified from the Lit-Alert database with information on the progress or resolution of suits from the court database organized by the Federal Judicial Center.
 The dataset contains 9,219 patent infringement cases filed during the period 1975-2000 and terminated before 2001.
 For each of these case filings, the dataset reports detailed information on the main patent litigated (although there may be other patents listed), the patentee, the infringer and the court dealing with the case.
 Following Lanjouw and Schankerman, we focus on the main patent in dispute (when multiple patents are listed).

 We extended the Lanjouw and Schankerman dataset by collecting information on the identity of the infringers.
 We manually matched infringer names listed in the court data with assignee names in the NBER patent dataset.
 We were able to match the infringer to a patent assignee for 5,131 infringement cases.
 In most cases where matching was not possible, the names of the infringers suggest they were individuals or small firms.
 This matching procedure allows us to identify the patents owned by the infringing parties, and thus to construct the size of their patent portfolios and other information at the time of litigation.
-In this respect, our data is more comprehensive than those used in earlier studies, where information on infringers was not present (Lanjouw and Schankerman, 2001a, 2001b, and 2004; Graham and Haroff, 2007; Simcoe et al., 2008) or was limited to specific industries (e.g. semiconductors in Hall and Ziedonis, 2007; drugs and computers in Somaya, 2003).
+In this respect, our data is more comprehensive than those used in earlier studies, where information on infringers was not present (Lanjouw and Schankerman, 2001a, 2004; Simcoe et al., 2008) or was limited to specific industries (e.g. semiconductors in Hall and Ziedonis, 2007; drugs and computers in Somaya, 2003).

 The main variables used in the empirical analysis are described below.
-Summary statistics are shown in Table 1.